 If two offers to buy a $500,000 home are identical, but Rodrigo offers a deposit of $10,000 and Noreen offers $25,000, you can bet the seller will look more favorably on Noreen.

 It’s not only the psychological lift the offer gets (looks better but in reality is for the same price) but also it’s practical.
 God forbid the purchase transaction falls through after all conditions have been lifted.
 The seller will feel there is more recourse (or less hassle) to mitigate their damages from a larger deposit.

 How can you make your offer attractive in a multi-offer situation?

-- Sellers love offers which do not have a condition of financing.
-Mortgage professionals sometimes pull their hair out though when a firm offer hits their desk, yet mortgage approval is far from a done deal.
+- Sellers love offers that do not have a condition of financing.
+Mortgage professionals sometimes pull their hair out, though when a firm offers hits their desk, yet mortgage approval is far from a done deal.
 This is where the voice of experience can help.

 - While we are not a big fan of unconditional offers, it can be a fact of life in a sellers’ market.
 In most cases, a competent, veteran mortgage professional will be able to tell you whether or not it is a risk worth taking.

 - If there is uncertainty, though, you should pay attention.
 You can always insert a condition of financing with only two or three days, rather than the usual five.

 … but at least now you know that a deposit IS considered part of your down payment.

 Do you have questions on this or any other topic?
 ASKROSS how he can help.